30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 10) Build an Employee Recognition Plan

-Before you start implementing employee appreciation, begin by creating an employee recognition plan.
+Before implementing employee appreciation, begin by creating an employee recognition plan.
 An employee recognition plan will allow you to outline objectives and criteria for showing gratitude.

 For example, your recognition plan can include a reward system, a point system and more.
-If you’re unsure where to start, consider working with your HR department or outsourcing HR services to help you create a plan that best matches your employee’s needs and the goals of your business.
+If you’re unsure where to start, consider working with your HR department or outsourcing HR services to help you create a plan that best matches your employee’s needs and business goals.

 11) Surprise the Team With Treats